There are many benefits to lifting weights. In my opinion, all women should lift weights as part of a well balanced fitness routine.

 women should lift weights if they want an increase in libido

 Yes ladies, I had to go there!
 This may be borderline TMI but it needs to be said.
 Motherhood can be the most unsexy time in our lives.
 Or at least we may feel that way.
+But there are some super sexy moms on websites similar to Nu Bay that keep sexy!
+HQ playback and hourly updates at Nu Bay to show you all of those sexy milfs that are toned and having a great time.

 At the end of a difficult day of childrearing the last thing I feel is sexy.
 Not to mention the misgivings we may have about our “mom bodies.”
+But like I’ve said, there are plenty of moms that feel sexy enough to feature themselves on websites like tubev.sex and more, see what lifting weights could do for your libido and confidence.

 Then lower body exercises like squats and lunges increase blood flow to the lower half of your body.
 This increase in blood flow causes a bit of an “arousal” feeling.
-Many women may not admit it but is does!
+Many women may not admit it but it does!

 Just don’t over-do it!